 The First National Bank Of Newark

-The First National Bank Of Newark in New York printed $3,104,380 dollars worth of national currency.
+The First National Bank Of Newark in New Jersey printed $1,265,430 dollars worth of national currency.
 Over $1,000,000 face value is a lot of money.
 However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1864 and stopped printing money in 1931, which equals a 68 year printing period.
-That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Newark issued 13 different types and denominations of national currency.
+This national bank opened in 1863 and stopped printing money in 1880, which equals a 18 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Newark issued 10 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Newark was located in Wayne County.
-It was assigned charter number 349.
+For the record, The First National Bank Of Newark was located in Essex County.
+It was assigned charter number 52.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Newark in New York printed 5,000 sheets of $5 original series national bank notes.
-Just because a print range is between 5,000 and 10,000 doesn’t mean that individual notes will be easy to buy.
-That number isn’t really high or low.
-Some notes are extremely rare and some could be from a hoard.
-Values are determined based on condition and the number of known survivors.
+The First National Bank Of Newark also printed 17,450 sheets of $5 original series national bank notes.
+These notes were only printed until 1875.
+For a national bank to print more than 10,000 means that they were doing a lot of business.
+Your exact note is likely still rare.
+The value will be more condition based than rarity based though.
 Each five dollar original series bank note has a spiked red seal.
 That is pretty much the only design difference between it and later issues.
 These are really beautiful notes.
 One neat thing about these is that the back of each note has a vignette of the corresponding state seal.
 Some of the state seals are very imaginative.
 Collecting by state seal was very popular early on in the hobby.
 Today most collectors are more concerned about bank of issue and condition.
 Serial number one bank notes are also extremely popular.

 Original Series $5 National Bank Note

-The First National Bank Of Newark printed 4,000 sheets of $5 series of 1875 national bank notes.
-Hundreds of banks had sheet outputs between 2,500 and 5,000.
-That is pretty typical for a medium sized national bank in the 1870s.
+The First National Bank Of Newark also printed 12,257 sheets of $5 series of 1875 national bank notes.
+That is a high issue number for a national bank.
+You are likely not dealing with a rare bank note.
+However, the exact value is still based on condition and a number of other factors.
+You might be surprised at the value.
 Series of 1875 $5 bills are some of the most commonly encountered bank notes from the first charter series.
 Only the original series $1 bill is more available.
 Some banks exclusively issued five dollar bills.
 So if you want an example from one of those banks then you don’t have many options.
 These notes have a rounded red seal and red serial numbers.
 They also all have a red charter number.

 Series of 1875 $5 National Bank Note